-The glucoamylase enzyme preparation is used in processing of raw materials containing starch for the hydrolysis of starch to glucose.
-The enzyme is denatured by heat during processing or removed by down-stream processes.
+The cellulase enzyme preparation is used in processing of raw materials containing cellulose for the hydrolysis of (1,4)-beta-D-glucosidic linkages in cellulose, lichenin and cereal beta-D-glucans which results in the formation of mono- and oligosaccharides composed of glucose residues.
+The enzyme is denatured by heat during processing, depletion of the substrate or removed by distillation.